Vacuum deposition

 Vacuum deposition is a group of processes used to deposit layers of material atom-by-atom or molecule-by-molecule on a solid surface.
 These processes operate at pressures well below atmospheric pressure (i.e., vacuum).
 The deposited layers can range from a thickness of one atom up to millimeters, forming freestanding structures.
 Multiple layers of different materials can be used, for example to form optical coatings.
-The process can be qualified based on the vapor source; physical vapor deposition uses a liquid or solid source and chemical vapor deposition uses a chemical vapor.
+The process can be qualified by the vapor source; physical vapor deposition uses a liquid or solid source and chemical vapor deposition uses a chemical vapor.

+The formation of snow occurs by vapor depostion, but not in a vacuum.
+Individual water molecules leave the gas phase (humid air) and deposit, one by one, on the surface of a snow flake (solid water), which causes the snow flake to grow.
+Snow flakes have a delicate structure because they are formed one molecule at a time.
+If gaseous water (vapor) condensed into liquid water first, you would have chunks of ice rather than delicate snow flakes.

 Description

 The vacuum environment may serve one or more purposes: